 In a forced-air system, the air-handler fan begins blowing air to all the registers, and within a reasonable time, the register supply air should be getting hotter or colder, respectively, than the air entering the return system.
 Depending on the type of system, the time required to get up to optimal performance may be up to ten minutes.
 Most inspectors will measure the temperature at the closest return register(s) to use as the first reference temperature, then continue to each room supply register to make an opinion as to how well the system is performing using the closest supply register as the second reference temperature.
 Checking every supply register is key to evaluating the duct systems' integrity noted later in the SOPs.
 The lack of warmer or cooler air in an individual register may indicate a defect in that section of the distribution system.
 Many manufacturers look for a 30-60 degree rise across the unit when heating, and a drop of 15-20 degrees when cooling.
+The SOPs effective February 1, 2022 state that an inspector shall report as deficient deficiencies in the performance of the cooling system that (I) fails to achieve a 15 degrees Fahrenheit to 22 degrees Fahrenheit temperature differential; or (II) fails to cool adequately as determined by other industryaccepted methods [535.230(b)(1)(B)(ii)].
 A rise of over 75-80 degrees may indicate insignificant airflow or malfunctioning units when heating, either of which may be a concern.